egithinji/pingu/README.md

 Pingu is an implementation of the [ ping](https://en.wikipedia.org/wiki/Ping_(networking_utility)) network utility written in Rust.
 It aims to satisfy pages 14 and 15 of [RFC 792](https://datatracker.ietf.org/doc/html/rfc792).

 ## Why
-It's not a **_blazingly fast_** version of ping.
 It's a learning project to help me better understand Datalink and Network layer protocols, and practice writing Rust code.
 In particular I want to learn how to:

 * Construct valid Ethernet, Ipv4 and Icmp packets
 * Implement Arp logic